Permitted Development

 • Solar Panels

 It is very important to note that every project type has different planning and design criteria that must be met in order to be considered permitted development.
-In addition to this, there can be hidden constraints which remove your PD rights.
+In addition to this, there can be hidden constraints which remove your permitted development rights.

 This literally means there could be two houses in the same town both doing exactly the same development, such as a 3-meter extension for example.
 One could be permitted development, while the other needs planning permission, even though they both meet the criteria for permitted development.